MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Azure Sentinel.md

 1. When prompted, sign in with the user account that has the Owner or Contributor role in the Azure subscription you are using for this lab.

+1. Click the second **Connection** step and, in the list of connections, select the second entry, representing the connection you created in the previous step.

-1. Repeat the previous three steps in for each of other **Connections**.
+1. Repeat the previous steps in for the remaining two **Connection** steps.

     >**Note**: Ensure there are no warnings displayed on any of the steps.